 High Altitude Pulmonary Edema (HAPE)

-Fluid is accumulated in the lungs which also increases the capillary pressure.
-Its symptoms include severe shortness of breath at rest, dry cough that later leads to producing pink frothy sputum, and fatigue.
-Important Note: Severe cases of AMS are pretty rare.
-All our guides at the Adventure Club Trek, are aware of the symptoms of AMS and can handle it with care.
+Fluid is accumulated in the lungs, which also increases the capillary pressure.
+Its symptoms include severe shortness of breath at rest, dry cough that later leads to producing frothy pink sputum, and fatigue.
+Important Note: Severe cases of AMS are rare.
+All our Adventure Club Trek guides are aware of the symptoms of AMS and can handle it with care.
 We prioritize acclimatization, talk about the use of Diamox beforehand and counsel all our trekkers on the risk and preventive factors before and during the trip.
 Your safety is our main concern.

 - A bandage in case of sprains.

 - Plasters/ Band-aids and antiseptic ointments for simple cuts